Experiences that last long after the final concert

 “Campers-Choice” food-court style dining can be new for some campers who are use to having meals prepared for them at home.
 For students who don’t immediately see anything that they like we are sure that there is always something available – from hamburgers & hot dogs, to milk & yogurt.

+The dining hall prepares all meals without common allergens such as peanut oil, tree nut oil and shellfish.
 All food allergies that are indicated on campers’ medical and dining forms will be communicated to the Dining Director of the Southgate Campus Centre.
 The family will be provided with instructions for communicating directly with the Dining Director two weeks prior to the start of the camp so that a dining plan can be created.
+Campers with allergies will also be shown by the dining director how to access their meals during meal times, and can see the dining director anytime if they have questions or concerns.

-The dining hall has limited capability to accommodate non-allergy related dietary needs, such as vegan, vegetarian and gluten free dining.
-Though they will certainly try to accommodate those needs where they can, the extent to which they can provide special meals may not be what is needed for your camper, and the music camps can not control what options will or won’t be available.
-The camp office can answer general questions regarding dietary concerns but we may need to refer you to the dining director for more specific information.
+For non-allergy related dietary and religious restrictions, such as vegetarian, vegan, non-celiac gluten-free, and others: the dining director will try to accommodate those needs where they can.
+There is a specific dining service area which only serves food without dairy, meat, or gluten.
+The extent to which they can provide special meals may not be what is needed for your camper, and the music camps can not control what options will or won’t be available.
+The camp office can answer general questions regarding dietary concerns but we may need to refer you to the dining director for more specific information about how the dining hall can meet your needs.
 Please contact our office if you would like further discuss dining further.

 Snacks and Other Meal Options